 Representative data for the sensor Red Up cADDis are shown in Figure 4, for cAMP production via the V2 vasopressin receptor stimulated by vasopressin.
 Before addition of the vasopressin, the average fluorescence intensity was 11,727 relative light units (RLU) (Figure 4A).
 After addition of vasopressin the fluorescence intensity increased.
 The time course shape was an exponential association curve - there was an initial rapid increase then the rate slowed then finally the fluorescence intensity approached a plateau (Figure 4A).
 The highest fluorescence intensity at the plateau was 16,431 RLU.
 The data were normalized to baseline as described in Data Normalization.
 The time course of baseline-normalized fluorescence is shown in Figure 4B, indicating an increase from 1.0 (the baseline) to 1.41 at the plateau.

 The timeframe of the V2 receptor response was about 20 minutes (Figure 4).
 The initial rise phase took place within the first 2 min and the plateau was reasonably well defined 20 min after ligand addition.
 The frequency of measurement was every 30 seconds in this experiment, which was sufficient to capture the waveform.
 For complete kinetic analysis, 30 second reads for 60 minutes is sufficient to capture the signaling dynamics for most Gs responses.
-In some cases, the curve shape is a rise-and-fall curve, where the fluorescence intensity rises to a peak then declines, either to a new plateau (Figure 8D) or to zero (Figure 8C).
+In some cases, the curve shape is a rise-and-fall curve, where the fluorescence intensity rises to a peak then declines, either to a new plateau (Figure <?escape?>8D) or to zero (Figure <?escape?>8C).

 Detailed protocols and videos can be found at the following links: